sushiroll4093/clone/Production-Start.md

 ```

 Note that once you change these settings, to modify the configuration files henceforth, you will have to use *sudo*.

+### Make sure to use the "most restrictive" permissions

 Passenger will choose the user to run the application on based on the ownership settings of config/environment.rb.
 Note that it is probably wise to ensure that the ownership settings of all other files besides the ones with permissions set just above are restrictive, and only allow your canvasuser user account to read the rest of the files.